 September 11, 2018

-The program will be one you will not want to miss as Debbie Rinas, Vice President and Program Chair of Asheville Garden Club will share news of the programs and projects the club has undertake this year.
+The program was presented by Debbie Rinas, Vice President and Program Chair of Asheville Garden Club shared news of the programs and projects the club has undertake this year.

 September 8, 2018

 MGCA will be one of the vendors at the fall plant sale to be held from 9:00 am to 3:00 pm on Saturday, September 8, at the Botanical Garden of Asheville

 May 4-5, 2018

 The annual plant sale at the Botanical Garden of Asheville.

 We have a great selection on annual flowers at great prices.

 May 8, 2018

 Program is to be a tour of a member garden for members and their guests only.
 Look to the June meeting for another general public meeting.

 “Growing Perennials in the Mountains”

 April 3, 2018

 Cristine Dzielak of Landmark Landscapes Arden, NC, will address “Growing Perennials in the Mountains”.
 Mrs. Dzielak combines a Landscape Design and Project management background with over 16 years of working on projects ranging from small residential to multi-million dollar public gardens.
 Perennials and their use in the landscape have become her gardening favorite both personally and professionally.

 March 6, 2018